hashicorp/hcl/README.md

 ## Why

-The whole parser family was created because I wanted a `hclfmt` command, which like `gofmt` would format a HCL file.
-I didn't want to use the package [github/hashicorp/hcl](https://github.com/hashicorp/hcl) in the first place, because the lexer and parser is generated and it doesn't expose any kind of flexibility.
+The whole parser family was created because I wanted a `hclfmt` command.
+This command would be just like `gofmt`, format an HCL file.
+I didn't want to use the package [github/hashicorp/hcl](https://github.com/hashicorp/hcl) in the first place, because the lexer and parser is generated and it doesn't expose the flexibility I wanted to have.

-Another reason was that I wanted to learn and experience how to implement a proper lexer and parser in Go.
+Another reason was that I wanted to learn and experience how to implement a proper lexer and parser in Go and how a formatter could be implemented from an AST.
 It was really fun and I think it was worth it.

 ## License